dell/csm-docs/content/docs/getting-started/installation/kubernetes/powermax/prerequisite/_index.md

 The following requirements must be met before installing the CSI Driver for
 PowerMax:

-- A Kubernetes or OpenShift cluster (see
+- Install Kubernetes cluster (see
   [supported versions](../../../../../concepts/csidriver/#features-and-capabilities)).
 - A PowerMax system managed by a Unisphere instance with software version 10.0 or later.